wanno-drijfhout/10homelab/roles/proxmox/README.md

 osd_crush_chooseleaf_type = 0
 ```

-The approach below will install Ceph via Proxmox.
-Alternative is to run Ceph inside Docker nodes; see [Funky Penguin](https://geek-cookbook.funkypenguin.co.nz/ha-docker-swarm/shared-storage-ceph/) for more info.

-- Create one OSD per (4TB) data hard disk with **Encrypt OSD** checked

 > If you created OSDs too early, you may need to repair `type host` to `type osd` in the crushmap according to [these instructions](https://linoxide.com/linux-how-to/hwto-configure-single-node-ceph-cluster/).
 This allows replication to any other osd (regardless of host).

 - Create an Metadata Server.